taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 * how taskcluster client generators will fetch and interpret an API manifest in order to discover references and schemas to build the clients against
 * how the architecture of the generated clients will change
-* how generated clients and client generators will be built, released and deployed
+* how generated clients and client generators will be built and released
 * how consumers of clients (workers, worker authentication proxies, command line tools, software libraries) must be adapted to use the new clients